hypo69/hypo/docs/gemini/out/en/doc/src/scenario/_examples/_example_executor.md

 ### `example_insert_grabbed_data`

-**Description**: Example demonstrating the insertion of grabbed product data into PrestaShop.
+**Description**: Example demonStarting the insertion of grabbed product data into PrestaShop.

 **Parameters**:
 - `product_fields (ProductFields)`: The product data to be inserted.